-The Company has had some success in penetrating emerging market countries, particularly in the sale of treated wood poles to national telephone and utility companies.
+The Company's focus is primarily on North American markets.
+Nonetheless, the Company has had some success in penetrating emerging market countries, particularly in the sale of treated wood poles to national telephone and utility companies.
 These markets mainly include countries in the Middle East, North and West Africa and Latin America.
 SJI's competitive strengths in such markets have included access to guaranteed raw material supply, strategic geographical locations of its treatment plants offering a variety of treating processes, access to Eastern and Western shipping ports and extensive experience in international freighting and knowledge of international financing for export sales.

-While the Company's focus is primarily on North American markets, the Company continues to monitor overseas export markets and will continue to evaluate export opportunities at price levels that will provide adequate returns for the additional risks inherent in these markets.
+The Company continues to monitor overseas export markets and will continue to evaluate export opportunities at price levels that will provide adequate returns for the additional risks inherent in these markets.
 The Company's international contacts are enhanced by its association with Stella S.p.A. and James Jones and Sons Limited ("JJS").
 JJS and Stella International S.A. ("Stella International"), a holding company associated with Stella S.p.A., control Stella Jones International S.A. ("SJ International"), which holds the majority of Common Shares of the Company.
 The Company is party to a services agreement with Stella S.p.A., JJS and SJ International whereby technical services are rendered by Stella S.p.A. and JJS and worldwide marketing and promotional services are rendered by SJ International.

-COMPANY'S SALES BY REGION FOR THE YEARS ENDED DECEMBER 31, 2008 AND 2007
+COMPANY'S SALES BY REGION FOR THE YEARS ENDED DECEMBER 31, 2009 AND 2008

-2008 2007
+2009 2008 2009

 (audited) \$'000 % \$'000 %

-United States 204,770 53.2 106,592 39.5
+United States 223,126 54.3 204,770 53.2

-Canada 180,052 384,822 46.8 100.0 163,122 269,714 60.5 100.0
+Canada 187,993 45.7 180,052 46.8

+411,119 100.0 384,822 100.0